arienkock/arienkock.github.io/posts/2017-09-03-Modularity-part1.md

 ## Conclusion

 The answer to the first question "Why write modular code?" is: *In order to remain agile*.
 Had you asked me two years ago, I might have said something about *reusability*.
-But now I knot that reusability is a feature/property of how they are implemented, but not the cause.
-Being agile is easy at the start, because you have no other code.
+But now I know that reusability is an emergent feature of how modules are implemented, and not the primary reason for them.
+Being agile is easy at the start of a project, because you have no other code.
 Staying agile takes deliberate and careful design.

 Now the answer to the second question "What makes a good module?" seems pretty obvious: *One that makes future change easy*.
 I believe modules can do these things.
 But only when we, the programmers, make thoughtful choices.

 Part 1 | [Part 2](/2017/10/22/Modularity-part2.html)